paga16-hash/anonymous-shard/doc/website/docs/report/deployment/deployment.md

 ### Prerequisite

 Docker is the only prerequisite to deploy the system.
 Keeping the system lightweight and easy to deploy was a key design goal, and Docker was chosen for its simplicity and portability.
 Moreover, a Docker feature that adapts well to this system is that containers are one-shot, meaning they are temporary and can be easily replaced.
 This is particularly useful when thinking about Consumer Nodes.
 A consumer node can be deployed, get a task result, store it locally, and then be destroyed, simply by deleting the linked volume.
 In this way, one-shot containers improve the system's security.
-More details can be found in the Containerization Section~\ref{subsec:containerization}.
+More details can be found in the Containerization Section.

 ## Sample Scripts